remoblaser/remoblaser.github.io/source/about.md

 If you would like to have a look at my work, check out my [Github](http://github.com/remoblaser) Profile.

+Would you like to know more about a specific topic?
+Just hit me up with your idea and i will talk about it here!

 Do you like this blog?
 Would you like to get in contact?
 Leave me a message on [Twitter](http://twitter.com/remoblaser).